etc5523-2021/blog-Amy-KexinXu/README.md

 This is the blog of Kexin Xu.
-The URL of this blog is blog-kexinxu.netlify.app
+The URL of this blog is https://blog-kexinxu.netlify.app

 ## Blog Post 1